-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grants Pass is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Grants Pass is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Grants Pass who work in office and administrative support (16.22%), sales jobs (10.55%), and healthcare (7.57%).
+Unlike some cities, Grants Pass isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grants Pass are a mix of both white- and blue-collar jobs.
+Overall, Grants Pass is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Grants Pass who work in office and administrative support (12.45%), sales jobs (10.24%), and management occupations (8.69%).

 Grants Pass is a somewhat ethnically-diverse city.
 The people who call Grants Pass home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grants Pass residents report their race to be White, followed by Native American.
-Important ancestries of people in Grants Pass include Irish, English, Italian, and French .
+The greatest number of Grants Pass residents report their race to be White, followed by Asian.
+Important ancestries of people in Grants Pass include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Grants Pass is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.